aceindy/DesktopIconsSaveRestoreTool/README.txt

-IconsSaveRestore is a command line tool, used to save and restore position of desktop icons
+IconsSaveRestore is a  tool, used to save and restore position of desktop icons

 23.08.2013
 	Original code of 'IconsRestorer' is written by Ivan Yakimov as a part of